Cottons associated with Newbury Twp., Lagrange Co., Indiana

 1812 possibly served in the War of 1812 as a Private in McMahan's Regiment, New York Militia?
 [Ancestry.com]

-Note: there are other Thomas Cottons of NY around this time, so this may not be this Thomas.
+This regiment had at least two captains from Cayuga Co, plus others, but there are other Thomas Cottons of NY around this time, so this may not be this Thomas.

 ABT 1813? probable son James W. born